Protesters demonstrate at start of AfD conference | DW | 28.11.2020

 They brandished placards that read "Hate is not an opinion" and "no room for Nazis."

-Alternative for Germany, known by its German acronym AfD, are holding the meeting to review their policies on retirement and basic income.
+The Alternative for Germany, known by its German acronym AfD, is holding the meeting to review its policies on retirement and basic income.
 They also plan to make several internal party appointments.

 Both protesters and AfD delegates have to wear masks during the demonstration and convention due to coronavirus restrictions.